d-kozak/enticing/eql-compiler/src/main/resources/LANGUAGE_SPEC.md

 ```
 nertag:(person|artist) < ( lemma:(influce|impact) | (lemma:paid < lemma:tribute) )  < nertag:(person|artist) - _PAR_
 ```
 We should already be familiar with the operators used in this query, but as an exercise, let's translate it to English.
-We are searching for a document where there is an entity followed by a verb followed by an entity.
+We are searching for a document where there is an entity followed by a word or words followed by an entity.
 Both entities should be of type person or artist.
-The verb can be either by a single verb, whose lemma is either influence or impact, or 'paid tribute', again in any form thanks to using the _lemma_ index.
+The word can be either by a single word, whose lemma is either influence or impact, or 'paid tribute', again in any form thanks to using the _lemma_ index.
 On top of that, this whole query is limited to a single paragraph.
 Seems good.
 But there is a problem.
 Currently, we didn't express that these two entities should be different people, and that is actually really important, isn't it?
 Now comes the time to use **global constraints**.
 First we will identify parts of the query we are interested in using the **assignment operator**, than we will use them to express our global constraint.